wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * The theme should not prevent this plugin from loading the jQuery library in its default wp manner, i.e. the library jQuery in safe mode (uses jQuery() and not $()).
 Most themes comply with these requirements.
 However, check these requirements in case of problems with new installations with themes you never had used before with wppa+ or when you modifies your theme.
+* The server should have at least 32MB of memory, 64MB or more is recommended.

 = Upgrade notice =
-This version is: Major rev# 4, Minor rev# 7, Fix rev# 3, Hotfix rev# 000.
+This version is: Major rev# 4, Minor rev# 7, Fix rev# 13, Hotfix rev# 000.
 If you are upgrading from a previous Major or Minor version, note that:
 * If you modified wppa_theme.php and/or wppa_style.css, you will have to use the newly supplied versions.
 The previous versions are NOT compatible.
 * If you set the userlevel to anything else than 'administrator' you may have to set it again.
 Note that changing the userlevel can be done by the administrator only!